Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Conclusion and perspectives

 The improved RT algorithm was evaluated across three control scenarios, varying in prior knowledge and model bias.
 When the virtual environment was pre-calibrated, RT demonstrated significantly higher sample efficiency than standard reinforcement learning, with the model-based agent driving early training.
 In fully online settings, the RT framework enabled rapid model adaptation and consistently outperformed both standalone model-free and model-based approaches.
 Even in the presence of substantial model bias, RT successfully corrected the surrogate model and maintained efficient policy learning within a limited number of episodes.
 These results confirm the benefits of the hybrid architecture and, more broadly, demonstrate the potential of RT as a general-purpose learning framework for real-time control in dynamically evolving environments.

-Future work will extend the framework to lateral and full 3D flapping dynamics, incorporating coupled wing-body effects in the real environment.
+Future work will assess the accuracy and stability of the ascending flights using CFD simulations.
+To test diverse flight scenarios, the simulation framework will also be further extended to include the full 3D flapping dynamics, incorporating coupled wing-body effects in the real environment.
 These additions may reduce the accuracy of the current surrogate models during agile maneuvers, prompting ongoing exploration of enhanced closures, local model interpolation, or time-varying formulations.
 A key direction will be to further integrate the two learning modes, allowing the model-based policy to more directly exploit real-environment experience gathered by the model-free agent.